My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 • Analytics: Track website visits, traffic sources, visitor geography, and more with Squarespace Analytics

-• Social accounts: I could import content to my site from social platforms like Instagram and X
+• Social media integration: I could import content to my site from social platforms like Instagram and embed social feeds directly on my pages

 • Podcasts: Host a podcast on your Squarespace site, and publish it to Spotify or Apple Podcasts